Transit-Model-CRAAM/tif-to-csv-converter/README.md

 # fit-to-csv-converter
-Script proposal for converting .fits images to csv
+Script proposal for converting .tif images to csv